jayjoshi1400/RAG-LLM-PDF-QueAns/README.md

 # RAG-LLM-PDF-QueAns

-This project implements an efficient Retrieval-Augmented Generation (RAG) based Language Model (LLM) that indexes document chunks by source and page number.
+This project implements an efficient Retrieval-Augmented Generation based LLM (Gemini Pro - 1.5) using a vector database (chroma DB) that indexes document chunks by source and page number.
 It includes a redundant document checker using SQL to prevent unnecessary processing.
 The system utilizes FastAPI to develop REST APIs, providing an end-to-end solution for document processing and querying.

 ## Table of Contents
 - Installation